Luke Wilson biography

 He took a supporting role opposite Christian Bale and Russell Crowe in the western 3:10 to Yuma (2007) and though he played the title role in the heartwarming film Henry Poole is Here (2008), it unfortunately only had a limited release.
 He joined a huge cast of name actors in the comedy Death at a Funeral (2010).

-His recent credits include the Golden Globe-nominated drama Concussion (2015) with Will Smith, the drama All We Had (2016) with Katie Holmes, the animated film Rock Dog (2017) with Eddie Izzard and J.K.
-Simmons, as well as Brad's Status (2017)with Ben Stiller.
+He appeared in the Golden Globe-nominated drama Concussion (2015) with Will Smith, the drama All We Had (2016) with Katie Holmes, the animated film Rock Dog (2017) with Eddie Izzard and J.K.
+Simmons, and Brad's Status (2017) with Ben Stiller.

 Luke Wilson Filmography